Ok, so let's talk for a minute about the components of skin, and the basics of skin properties.Subscribe at the top to

 There are many more, but I am just sharing the ones I repeatedly use and work every time.

 I love brands that use natural ingredients as part of their active formula.
 You can find the ones I work with at the top of the menu.
 I like brands that use healthy ingredients.
-Or contact me via Facebook for product needs.
+You can find the ones I use on my Instagram.

 This post is just about my personal experience.
 As a devoted user of natural remedies, my own personal experience and research on the topic.
 I really hope you enjoy this post and find it helpful to better care for your skin, until next time!